twj42/PanoLogicG2_ReverseEngineering/pages/bob.md

 ![Breakout Boards](../images/IMG_5252_600.jpg)

-A couple of views complete with connectors
+A couple of views complete with connectors.
+IDC only really needs to be attached to SV1 (24pin on the right) on the board that fits the main PCB, but has been fitted to both bobs here so I could reinstate any original functionality via link cables (eg the LEDs or switch, or, if I discovered I'd actually severed any critical connections by accident :-) ).

 ![Full Config](../images/IMG_0754_600.jpg)

-G2 in full breakout mode with eBay USB / serial adapter attached
+G2 in full breakout mode with eBay USB<->serial adapter attached